polpo/tms-adapter/README.md

 ### 4. Assemble the adapter ###

-Solder the 3x 470 ohm resistors to the adapter, then solder the machine pin headers.
+Solder all surface mount components to the adapter if you did not order it preassembled, then solder the machine pin headers.
 Then use a flush cutter to cut the tops of the protruding pins from the headers *as close as possible* to the top of the adapter PCB, being careful to not damage any traces.
 The tallest chip on the TMS-RGB, the LM1881, will be right up against these headers. and a large SMD capacitor will also be quite close, so it is important to make these as flush as possible.

 <img alt="Assembled adapter" src="images/04_Flush cut headers.jpg">